tfabris/BlueGigaEmpeg/README.txt

    when cutting JP4.
 Make sure not to peel up the pads.
 There are two traces running to the USB side of the JP4 pad and if you peel up that trace, your board will no longer be able to power up.

+ - With everything still disconnected, desolder the 470uF capacitor at C16.
+   IMPORTANT: Use extreme care so that you save the capacitor and the pads to which it is connected.
+Remember the capacitor direction, and save the capacitor in case you need to do a firmware update later.

 ------------------------------------------------------------------------------